Clyburn: House may wait until after Biden's first 100 days to send impeachment articles to Senate - KION546

 “It just so happens that if it didn’t go over there for 100 days, it could — let’s give President-elect Biden the 100 days he needs to get his agenda off and running, and maybe we’ll send the articles sometime after that,” the South Carolina Democrat added.

 Pelosi said Friday that Democrats are prepared to move forward this week with impeaching Trump over his role in last week’s deadly attack on the US Capitol if he doesn’t resign.
-Democrats plan to introduce their impeachment resolution on Monday, which already has nearly 190 co-sponsors.
+Democrats plan to introduce their impeachment resolution on Monday, which already has more than 190 co-sponsors.

 House Democrats, on a call Pelosi held Saturday night with her leadership team, discussed the option of impeaching Trump this week and waiting until later to send the article of impeachment over to the Senate to delay the trial until after the early days Biden’s presidency, according to Democrats in the party’s leadership.